lemlac/mulem/docs/reference.md

 So it's essentially **implicit dependency injection scoped to the lexical scope** — with a more explicit declaration at the function definition side and a visible `$` sigil to signal *"this comes from context, not from a direct argument."*

+The main advantage of using contextual parameters is that you can make dedicated pipelune functions that have `/ $` in their function signature and then you only need to write `|> f()` instead of passing in the `$` variable directly.

+`$` and `$x` are both about the same core idea — functions declaring what they need from the environment rather than having it passed explicitly — just at different levels:

+- `/ $x` says "I need this named thing from the surrounding scope"
+- `/ $` says "I need the pipeline value, and I'm designed to be used with `|>`"

+They're the same dependency injection concept applied consistently to both lexical scope and pipeline context.

+It also means pipeline functions are self-documenting in a nice way.
+When you see `/ $: SomeType` in a signature, you immediately know that function is meant to live inside a pipeline and expects a specific type flowing into it.

+The shared sigil is *intentional communication* — both mean "this comes from context, not a direct argument."
+The distinction between them is clear from syntax alone.
+In that way, they're not really unrelated at all.

 ---

 ## Types